 The Binational Commissions of the Great Lakes Region

 The Great Lakes Commission is an interstate compact agency founded in state and federal law and comprised of governors’ appointees, state agency officials and legislators from each of the Great Lakes states.
-Although legally a United States institution, the provinces of Ontario and Québec have participated since the organization’s inception, a role which became more formal through a Declaration of Partnership signed in 1999.
+Although legally a United States institution, the provinces of Ontario and Québec have participated since the organizations’ inception; a role which became more formal through a Declaration of Partnership, signed in 1999.

 The Great Lakes Commission was established by the Great Lakes Basin Compact in 1955 “to promote the orderly, integrated and comprehensive development, use, and conservation of the water resources of the Great Lakes Basin.”
 Passage of P.L.
 90-419 by the United States Congress in 1968 provided consent of the Great Lakes Basin Compact.
 Between 1955 and 1963 each of the eight Great Lakes states passed its own enabling legislation that determines its delegation makeup and participation in the Great Lakes Commission under the terms of the Great Lakes Basin Compact.

-The Boundary Waters Treaty of 1909 established the International Joint Commission (IJC) to prevent and settle disputes over the boundary waters located along the 5,500-mile (8,900-km) border between the United States and Canada.
+The United States and Canada established the International Joint Commission (IJC) under the Boundary Waters Treaty of 1909 to assist the governments in the prevention and resolution of disputes over the boundary waters located along the 5,500-mile (8,900-km) border between the United States and Canada.
 The IJC is governed by three members (commissioners) from each country appointed by the President (United States) and the Prime Minister (Canada).
+The IJC has authority to approve and manage structures that affect levels and flows in the boundary waters.
 In the Great Lakes basin, three IJC boards of control oversee structures to ensure that water levels and flows comply with IJC orders of approval: 1) the Lake Superior Board of Control; 2) the International Niagara Board of Control; and 3) the International St. Lawrence River Board of Control.

-Since 2014, staff from the three Commissions has met regularly to identify, discuss, coordinate and take action on issues of mutual interest, to the extent possible.
+Since 2014 staff from the three Commissions have met regularly to identify, discuss, coordinate and take action on issues of mutual interest, to the extent possible.
 The Three Commissions also hold regular calls with the U.S. and Canadian Co-Chairs of the Annex 2 (Lakewide Management) Subcommittee, who under the Great Lakes Water Quality Agreement are responsible for the development of Lakewide Action and Management Plans (LAMPs) for each Great Lake.